 Two pieces of federal legislation, the Families First Coronavirus Response Act (FFCRA) and the CARES Act, were passed in March 2020 to provide paid leave and/or financial relief to small business owners, independent contractors and other individuals.
 In December 2020, CARES Act II was passed to provide additional stimulus and relief.

 Direct Payments to Taxpayers

-Among other things, the CARES Act provides direct tax rebate payments of $1,200 per adult and $500 per child to taxpayers whose adjusted gross income was $75,000 or less for individuals or double that amount for joint return filers.
+Among other things, the first CARES Act (March 2020) provided direct tax rebate payments of $1,200 per adult and $500 per child to taxpayers whose adjusted gross income was $75,000 or less for individuals or double that amount for joint return filers.
 These are also called economic impact payments.
-For income levels above those thresholds, the payments would be phased out.
+For income levels above those thresholds, the payments were be phased out.
 Individual taxpayers with adjusted gross incomes above $99,000 and joint filers with adjusted gross incomes above $198,000 are not expected to receive any payments.

 When will I receive my direct tax rebate payment?

 The IRS began distributing the first CARES Act payments on April 11 and continued making payments through most of the year.
 As of December 2020, almost all direct tax rebate payments due to taxpayers under the earlier CARES Act have been made, but the IRS says it will continue making payments to anyone due them that hasn’t received them already.

 For CARES Act II, the IRS made the first deposits the last week of 2020 and will continue making payments into 2021.